-Manchester has the largest and most active consular corps in the country outside London, and this book represents the first ever detailed history of consuls and their activities for any region of the United Kingdom.
-Consuls look after the interests of foreign powers, and the first appointments in Manchester coincide with its emergence as the first city of the Industrial Revolution, and the financial and commercial hub of northern England.
+Manchester has the largest and most active consular corps in the country outside London.
+This book represents the first ever detailed history of consuls and their activities for any region of the United Kingdom.
+They look after the interests of foreign powers.
+The first appointments in Manchester coincide with its emergence as the first city of the Industrial Revolution, the financial and commercial hub of northern England.

 - Author: David John Fox